 5 quick tips...

-Here are 5 problem solving questions we think are understated ideas at the heart of effective problem solving, but they’re often missed in our rush towards a solution.
+Here are 5 problem solving questions which we think are understated ideas at the heart of effective problem solving.
+Yet they’re often missed in our rush towards seeking a solution.

-We also list key articles on this site where you can find more comprehensive checklistsand tools with structured problem solving questions.
+We also list key articles on this site where you can find more comprehensive checklists and tools, with other structured problem solving questions.
 But first, what better way to begin these tips than with a pertinent quote from the great Peter Drucker:

 Part of our manage in a minute series, you can read this article to gain fresh perspectives and challenge current practice by asking 5 crucial problem solving questions.

-This is one of the best questions you can ask because it leads you to start to find problems: valuable problems to solve.
-Most problem solving processes miss this crucial stage of “problem finding” and as a result tend towards being re-active processes that purely respond to problems as they emerge.
-Asking this question is an essential problem solving skill to find the “right” problems to solve.
+This is one of the best questions you can ask because it prompts you towards effective prioritisation of resources (not least your time!).
+Most problem solving processes miss this crucial stage of “problem finding” and as a result tend to become re-active processes, that mainly focus on problems as they emerge.
+Asking this question is an essential problem solving skill for finding the “right” problems to solve.

 A problem solving process shouldn’t end with implementation.
-Solving a problem should lead to an appreciation of what you are now able to do.
-Firstly to value the benefits derived from solving the problem and secondly to ask what should you look at next?
+Solving a problem should lead to an appreciation of what you’re now able to do.
+Firstly, to value the benefits derived from solving the problem and secondly to ask: what should we look at next?

-You can find a wide range of articles on the Happy Manager which use problem solving questions as a basis of solving management problems.
-Here are a few of the best:
+You’ll find a wide range of articles and other resources on the Happy Manager, which use problem solving questions as the basis for solving management problems.
+Here are a few you might find useful: